anselm67/portfolio/README.md

 - __samples/__
     Has various sample portfolio and rule files.

-The following files are historical, no longer used.
+The following files are historical and no longer used.

 - _entry.py_
     Superseeded by psym.py, simulates market entry strategies.